Agaonidae

-The family Agaonidae is a group of pollinating and nonpollinating fig wasps.
+The family Agaonidae is a group of pollinating fig wasps.
 They spend their larval stage inside the fruits of figs. The pollinating wasps (Agaoninae, Kradibiinae, and Tetrapusiinae) are the mutualistic partners of the fig trees.
-The non-pollinating fig wasps are parasitoids.
 Extinct forms from the Eocene and Miocene are nearly identical to modern forms, suggesting that the niche has been stable over geologic time.

+Females emerge from ripe figs and fly to another fig tree with developing syconia (which contain the flowers).
+They enter the syconium via the ostiole, pollinate the flowers, and lay their eggs in some of the ovules.
+The ovules containing eggs develop into galls that support the growth of the wasp larvae.
+Prior to the final ripening of the fig, wingless males emerge from the galls they developed in.
+The males enter the galls of their winged sibling females, mate with them and die within the fruit.
+The newly hatched females then make their way out of the fruit continuing this cycle.

 Taxonomy

 The family has changed several times since its taxonomic appearance after the work of Francis Walker in 1846 described from the wasp genus Agaon.

 Previously the subfamilies Epichrysomallinae, Otitesellinae, Sycoecinae, Sycoryctinae, Sycophaginae, and Agaoninae were the subdivisions of the family.
 Recent works building strong molecular phylogenies with an extended sampling size have changed the composition of Agaonidae.
-First, the paraphyletic groups have been excluded (Epichrysomallinae, Otitesellinae, Sycoecinae, and Sycoryctinae) and new subfamilies have been instated (Kradibiinae and Tetrapusiinae).
-Then the subfamily Sycophaginae have been placed within the family Agaonidae.
+The paraphyletic groups have been excluded; Epichrysomallinae was raised to family status (Epichrysomallidae), whereas Otitesellinae, Sycoecinae, Sycophaginae, and Sycoryctinae were transferred to Pteromalidae.
+New subfamilies have been instated (Kradibiinae and Tetrapusiinae).

-Within the Sycophaginae, some changes were made after the molecular phylogeny of the subfamily: the genus Apocryptophagus has been synonymed under the genus Sycophaga.

 Ecology

-Wasps from the three subfamilies Agaoninae, Kradibiinae and Tetrapusiinae are pollinating fig wasps.
-On the other hand, Sycophaginae are parasites of the Ficus, developing in the fruits after other wasps have pollinated them.
-Nevertheless, some species in the genus Sycophaga have a controversial status; as they enter the fig by its ostiole, they possibly bring pollen inside the fig and might pollinate it.
+The relationship between fig trees and agaonid fig wasps is an obligate mutualism that has evolved over a period of about sixty million years.

 Morphological adaptations

 The pollinating female fig wasps are winged and in general dark, while the males are mostly wingless and whitish.
 This difference of color is probably due to a clear split in the gender role.
 Once they have mated, male and female fig wasps have different fates.
 In some fig species, such as Ficus subpisocarpa or Ficus tinctoria, the males have to chew a hole for the females to leave their natal fig. The winged female wasps can fly over long distances before finding another fig to oviposit in it, while the male dies after chewing a hole.

 As the fig is closed by a tight ostiole, the female wasps have developed adaptations to enter.
 First, the mandibles of the female wasps have developed specialized mandibular appendages to help them crawl into the figs. These appendages are adapted to the host fig species, with for instance spiraled ostioles matched by spiral mandibular appendages.

-The nonpollinating wasps also have developed impressive morphological adaptations to deposit eggs inside the fig from the outside, in the form of an extremely long ovipositor.